andrezeitz/football-quiz-milestone-2/README.md

 * Also I had some problem to get the quiz box to fit perfect in between the header and footer on mobile devices.
 I solved that problem to inside the media queries make the font-size smaller inside the quiz box and also made the header and footer smaller to better fit mobile devices.

 ![quiz](https://user-images.githubusercontent.com/85236391/127556772-5955a70c-380f-461d-bf58-0cc1645a0b33.png)

+* I found out the question always came in the same order so I figure out how to make them come in randomly order instead by using the Durstenfeld shuffle implementation.

 ## Deployment
 The site was developed on Gitpod, using GitHub for version control and hosting the repository and final site.
 The repository for this project, and the associated workspace, was created from the Code Institute template.